apache/reef/tang/README.md

 In the example above, TypeHierarchy walks the class definition for Timer, looking for superclasses, interfaces, and classes referenced by its constructors.
 In this case, there is nothing too interesting to find.
 To take a look, add a call to '''typeHierarchy.writeJson(System.err)''' after the call to register.
-You should see this on stderr:
+You should see something like this on stderr:

 ```json
 {